Badgerati/Pode.Web/docs/Tutorials/Events.md

 Similar to say a Button's click scriptblock, these events can run whatever logic you like, including returning output actions for Pode.Web to action against on the frontend.

-You can binding the same action to multiple event types by supplying mutliple types to [`Register-PodeWebEvent`](../../Functions/Events/Register-PodeWebEvent)'s `-Type` parameter.
+You can bind the same action to multiple event types by supplying mutliple types to [`Register-PodeWebEvent`](../../Functions/Events/Register-PodeWebEvent)'s `-Type` parameter.
 The current event that has triggered the logic can be sourced via `$EventType` within the `-ScriptBlock`.

 ## Example